Buying a short-term plan in Montana

 Montana insurance regulators and short-term health insurance plans

 From 2009 to 2016, Monica Lindeen was the Commissioner of Securities and Insurance in Montana.
 Lindeen, a Democrat, was term-limited in 2016 and could not seek re-election that year.
-Matt Rosendale, a Republican, won the election in 2016 and assumed office as the Commissioner at the start of 2017.
+Matt Rosendale, a Republican, won the election in 2016 and assumed office as the Commissioner at the start of 2017 (Rosendale also ran unsuccessfully to unseat Senator Jon Tester, a Democrat, in the 2018 election; Rosendale lost that race, so he continues to be Montana’s Insurance Commissioner).

 The two Commissioners have differing approaches to health care reform, and to short-term health insurance plans.
 Lindeen’s office warned consumers early in 2016 about the potential shortcomings of short-term health insurance.
 Her office also took action against several short-term health insurers and insurance producers in 2016, alleging that they had sold short-term plans to Montana residents without adequate licensing, and without communicating the fact that these plans don’t cover pre-existing conditions, don’t count as health insurance in terms of avoiding the individual mandate penalty, and cannot be considered comprehensive coverage.
 The issue was resolved with an agreement (finalized three days after Rosendale took over as Commissioner) that premium refunds would be offered to residents who had purchased the policies in question.